 Proteinuria was detected as a laboratory abnormality (51.4%) in 38 of 74 patients tested.
 The clinical significance of this finding is unknown.

-Based on reports of dehydration as a serious drug-related adverse event in clinical trials, patients were instructed to drink at least 2 L/day of fluids for adequate hydration.
-[See WARNINGS AND PRECAUTIONS.]
+Based on reports of dehydration as a serious drug-related adverse reaction in clinical trials, patients were instructed to drink at least 2 L/day of fluids for adequate hydration.
+[See WARNINGS AND PRECAUTIONS]

 Adverse Reactions in Non-CTCL Patients

-The frequencies of individual adverse events were substantially higher in the non-CTCL population.
-Drug-related serious adverse events reported in the non-CTCL population which were not observed in the CTCL population included single events of blurred vision, asthenia, hyponatremia, tumor hemorrhage, Guillain-Barré syndrome, renal failure, urinary retention, cough, hemoptysis, hypertension, and vasculitis.
+The frequencies of individual adverse reactions were substantially higher in the non-CTCL population.
+Drug-related serious adverse reactions reported in the non-CTCL population which were not observed in the CTCL population included single events of blurred vision, asthenia, hyponatremia, tumor hemorrhage, Guillain-Barré syndrome, renal failure, urinary retention, cough, hemoptysis, hypertension, and vasculitis.

 Additional Zolinza Information